Software Defined Internet Exchange

 Route Server

-A route server provides an alternative to full eBGP peering between participating AS members enabling network traffic engineering.
+A route server provides an alternative to full eBGP peering between participating AS members, enabling network traffic engineering.
 It’s a control plane device and does not participate in data plane forwarding.
 There are currently around 300 IXPs worldwide.
-IXPs are good locations to deploy SDN of their simple architecture with flat networks.
+Because of their simple architecture and flat networks, IXPs are good locations to deploy SDN.

-This holds quite a significant weight for IXP networks as they may have over 5 Terabytes of traffic per second.
-IXP are major connecting points, and a slight outage can have a significant ripple effect.
+This is significant for IXP networks, as they may have over 5 Terabytes of traffic per second.
+IXPs are major connecting points, and a slight outage can have a significant ripple effect.

 • A key point.
 Internet Exchange Design